 Autumn Leaves Tour

 Hosted by Father Dan Gerres

-14 days from \$1649\
+14 days from \$1649

 Departs September 20, 2015.
 Start in Philadelphia, the birthplace of the U.S. Constitution.
 Travel through the colorful vistas of Amish country to historic Gettysburg and tour Civil War battlefields.
 Visit the Corning Museum of Glass and see the spectacle of the astonishing Niagara Falls, Canada.
 Enjoy a sightseeing cruise through the 1000 islands.
 Drive through the beautiful scenery of Adirondack Park, Lake Placid, the White and the Green Mountains including Franconia Notch State Park and Flume Gorge.
 Follow the Freedom Trail in colonial Boston.
 Visit Plymouth, Cape Cod National Seashore and tour one of the famous mansions in Newport, Rl.
 Explore New York City seeing all the major sights of the "Big Apple."
 Mass will be celebrated some days on tour.
 Your Chaplain is Father Dan Gerres from Wilmington, DE, where he served as a parish priest for 48 years.
 He is currently active in the church community.
 This will be his 9th trip with YMT.
 PPDO.
 Plus \$159 tax/service/government fees.
-Alternate September - October departure dates available.
+Alternate September - October leparture dates available.
 Seasonal charges may apply.
-Add-on airfare available
+Add-on airtare available

-vacations It's time to travel Call for Details!
-888-429-9637

-Travel with other Catholics!

-Please mention promo code EC10893 This isn't just about coffee!
+This isn't just about coffee!
 It's about helping people!

 Our freshly roasted organic Arabica Colombian coffee is a wonderful side benefit.
 All profits go to our Catholic missions for projects to help impoverished people around the world.
 Your cup of Saint Basil coffee can help change a life.
-Join our all-volunteer team by purchasing your coffee at: www.saintbasilcoffee.com
+Join our all-volunteer team by purchasing your coffee at: www.saintbasilcoffee.com or call 713-880-9090